 Topical Vitamin C: Oral Vitamin C is not helpful in preventing or treating Melasma.
 Topically applied Vitamin C is helpful in both preventing darkening of the skin and for the treatment of Melasma.
 For the treatment of Melasma, Vitamin C is often added to prescription creams (i.e. hydroquionone and tretinoin.
 Stand-alone topical Vitamin C is readily available without a prescription and can be used, although not all work the same.
 Most products are not stable, they oxidize, turn dark, and are not effective.
 This is a great product that has been shown to be helpful in both the treatment of Melasma and maintenance of results when combined with a sunscreen: Cerum

-Laser and/or Chemical Peels: While some recommend these procedures, only one third of patients experience any benefit and one third actually get worse.
+Laser and/or Chemical Peels: While some recommend these procedures, most treatments only help one third or patients and one third actually get worse.
 Therefore, one must exercise extreme caution when considering these procedures as the odds of having no improvement or worsening is greater then the chances of seeing improvement with most of these lasers and peels.
 When improvement is seen, it is not necessarily permanent and all other measures to prevent Melasma must be used or it will recur.
 Carbon Dioxide, Nd:Yag, Q-switched, and non-ablative lasers have all been used with mixed results and risk of worsening the condition.
-Picosecond lasers and "Clear and Brilliant" have been used, have a lower risk of worsening the condition, and should be considered in moderate to severe cases.
+The 1540 Icon non-ablative laser has shown improvement ranging from 50-100% after only 3 treatments, but most patients will have a recurrence after treatment.
+Picosecond lasers and "Clear and Brilliant" have been used, have a lower risk of worsening the condition, and may be considered in moderate to severe cases.
 Superficial chemical peels may be considered and include Jessner's peel, Glycolic acid peel, and retinoic acid.
 More aggressive peels, such as tri-chloroacetic acid (TCA) should be used with extreme caution or avoided due to the risk of hyperpigmenation.